 About: ARC at the University of Pittsburgh partners with the School of Education, joining colleges and universities across the country in providing tutors for the America Reads Challenge.
 ARC tutors have the opportunity to be part of a national literacy effort to help children learn to read and enhance their success in school.

-Become a tutor: ARC tutors are federal work study students and volunteers who serve in local schools and after-school programs.
-To become a tutor you must serve 10 hours per week, and commit to at least one semester of service.
-ARC tutors work with students in Kindergarten through 3rd grade.
+Become a tutor: ARC tutors are federal work study students AND volunteers who serve in local schools and after-school programs.
+To become a tutor you must serve 10 hours per week and commit to one year of service.
+Monthly trainings are provided so students can effectively tutor their children as well as reach personal and professional development goals.

 Tutors are needed for the following times: